OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 Follow the steps above to successfully compile TPLs on the Sherlock environment.

 ## Command line GEOS compilation
-The steps above can be extender to fully compile GEOS the Sherlock environment.

-This procedure can be combined into a `compile_geos.sbatch `.
+The script above can be extended with a few additional steps to compile GEOS within the Sherlock environment.
+This extended procedure can be combined into a `compile_geos.sbatch `.
 Below is an example of how the sbatch script should look:

 ```bash
 #!/bin/bash